Interested in being a candidate?

 This page contains briefings and information for candidates and their agents, and anyone considering standing as a candidate in the Police and Crime Commissioner elections.

 Please read the briefing pack the Office of the Police and Crime Commissioner for Hampshire and the Isle of Wight has prepared for potential candidates.
-This pack was originally prepared for a May 2020 election.
-It is currently being brought up to date for a May 2021 election.

 To read more about election guidance for PCCs, including qualifications for standing as a candidate, please visit the Electoral Commission.